 Advancement, one of the eight methods by which the aims of Scouting are achieved, has four steps through each award level.

 First, the Scout learns .
-Much of his learning comes from other boys in his patrol or troop and by active participation in troop program.
+Much of his learning comes from other Scouts in his patrol or troop and by active participation in troop program.
 His patrol activities are directed toward the skills he needs.
 Every troop hike, camping trip, or other activity offers potential learning experiences.
 A Scout learns to pitch a tent by pitching one, to use a compass by finding directions, and to cook a meal by having to prepare and eat it.

 Second, the Scout is tested .
 The specific requirements determine the kind of testing.
 Verbal testing is sufficient in some instances.
 In other instances, a Scout must demonstrate his skills by doing.